feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/split_view.md

 1. In Circuit Builder, right-click a **brain circuit** node
 2. Select **Open 3D Tab** from Quick Menu
 3. Split View automatically activates:
-   - Circuit Builder for that region (primary panel)
+   - Circuit Builder for that region (primary panel, 40%)
-   - Brain Monitor for that region (secondary panel)
+   - Brain Monitor for that region (secondary panel, 60%)

 Both panels show the same region from different perspectives.